garyzhubc/STAT406-2017/Lecture10/README.md

     ## [1] 0.00937962

-We can now use the function `prune` on the `rpart` object setting the complexity parameter to the estimated optimal value:
+We can now use the function `prune` on the `rpart` object setting the complexity parameter to the estimated optimal value found above:

 ``` r
 bos.t3 <- prune(bos.to, cp=b)
 ```

-We can display the optimally pruned tree:
+This is how the optimally pruned tree looks:

 ``` r
 plot(bos.t3, uniform=FALSE, margin=0.05)